Food Allergy Frequently Asked Questions (FAQs)

 Meat is a major source of protein in Western diets, and allergic reactions to beef and chicken are rare food allergies but the most common of meat allergies.
 Recent studies suggest that individuals allergic to one meat may have sensitivities to similar allergens present in multiple mammalian meats.
 You should discuss the need to avoid all meats with your medical practitioner.

-Should schools and childcare services ban foods?
+Should schools and early childhood education/care centres ban foods?

 Can I use a hand sanitiser to remove a food allergen from my hands?